-Choosing Your Programme and Training Provider See the UCAS Apprenticeship page or the Gov.uk Find An Apprenticeship page for more information and/or to find possible apprenticeship opportunities within your area.
+See the UCAS Apprenticeship page or the Gov.uk Find An Apprenticeship page for Choosing Your Programme and Training Provider more information and/or to find possible apprenticeship opportunities within your area.
 Apprentices need to be currently working in the role of a professional manager (see notes above regarding the occupational standard).
 Apprentices need to live and/or work in England to be eligible for their employer to utilise their levy funding.
-Completing The On- Programme Assignments, Modules, and Activities Towards the end of their on-programme activities, apprentices will need to have Passing Through GatewayGateway is the point of the journey where apprentices move from learning to demonstrating the knowledge, skills, and behaviours (KSBs) within the occupa standard.Passing Through GatewayBefore an apprentice is able to undertake their end point assessment (EPA), the employer must confirm that the apprentice is working at or above the level of the occupational standard and their training provider has to confirm that the apprentices has a level 2 qualification for English and mathematics.At Gateway, apprentices must submit:•A portfolio of evidence to underpin the professional discussion •The project proposal's subject, title and scope which will be agreed bein the employer and the EPAO at the gateway Undertaking Your End Point Assessment (EPA) End Point Assessment (EPA) is the final stage of the actual apprenticeship journey and is where the apprentice will be tested by an independent apprenticeship assessor to determine whether they are able to demonstrate the knowledge, skills, and behaviours within the occupational standard.
+Completing The On-Programme Assignments, Modules, and Activities This is when apprentices develop the knowledge, skills, and behaviours (KSBs) of the occupational standard, as well as their English and mathematics level 2, if required.
+Towards the end of their on-programme activities, apprentices will need to have completed their portfolio of evidence and have undertaken a work-based project.
+The typical duration for this stage of the journey is 30 months.
+Gateway is the point of the journey where apprentices move from learning to demonstrating the knowledge, skills, and behaviours (KSBs) within the occupational standard.
+Passing Through Gateway Before an apprentice is able to undertake their end point assessment (EPA), their employer must confirm that the apprentice is working at or above the level of the occupational standard and their training provider has to confirm that the apprentice has a level 2 qualification for English and mathematics.
+At Gateway, apprentices must submit: A portfolio of evidence to underpin the professional discussion The project proposal's subject, title and scope which will be agreed between the employer and the EPAO at the gateway Undertaking Your End Point Assessment (EPA) End Point Assessment (EPA) is the final stage of the actual apprenticeship journey and is where the apprentice will be tested by an independent apprenticeship assessor to determine whether they are able to demonstrate the knowledge, skills, and behaviours within the occupational standard.
 Assessment Method 1: Professional Discussion underpinned by a portfolio of evidence.
 Assessment Method 2: Project Proposal, Presentation and Questioning.
 Typical duration of end point assessment: 4 to 6 weeks culminating in a live assessment activity lasting no more than 2 hours.

-Your Options after EPAOngoing personal and professional development is an essential skill and/or requirement of every manager and leader.Your Options after EPACMI, as a professional body, is committed to turning accidental managers into conscious leaders and supports its members in their ongoing continued professional development.
-CMI is the only chartered body that can award Chartered Manager and its Management Diagnostics provides a valuable self-assessment tool that enables its members to understand what good looks like and know how to develop the skills employers need now and in the future.Other technical education options following end point assessment include completing another apprenticeship (either in management and leadership or your industry specialism), or considering a specialism higher technical qualification.
+Ongoing personal and professional development is an essential skill and/or requirement of every manager and leader.

+Your Options after EPA

+CMI, as a professional body, is committed to turning accidental managers into conscious leaders and supports its members in their ongoing continued professional development.
+CMI is the only chartered body that can award Chartered Manager and its Management Diagnostics provides a valuable self-assessment tool that enables its members to understand what good looks like and know how to develop the skills employers need now and in the future.

+Other technical education options following end point assessment include completing another apprenticeship (either in management and leadership or your industry specialism), or considering a specialism higher technical qualification.